sveltejs/kit/documentation/docs/11-ssr-and-javascript.md

 If your entire app is suitable for prerendering, you could use [`adapter-static`](https://github.com/sveltejs/kit/tree/master/packages/adapter-static), which will generate HTML files for every page, plus additional files that are requested by `load` functions in those pages.

-More likely, you'll only want to prerender specific pages in your app.
+In many cases, you'll only want to prerender specific pages in your app.
 You'll need to annotate these pages:

 ```html
 <script context="module">